-- 1 Single wipe/wash - 2 Intermittent wiping - ➤ Single wipe: press button (1) to the point of resistance. - Wiping with washer fluid: press button beyond the point of resistance. - To switch intermittent wiping on or off: press button 2.

-If the rear window wiper is switched on the - If the rear window wiper is switched on, the symbol will appear on the Instrument Display.
+- Single wipe: press button () to the point of resistance. - Wiping with washer fluid: press button beyond the point of resistance. - To switch intermittent wiping on or off: press button 2.
+If the rear window wiper is switched on, the Symbol will appear on the Instrument